YingLuo0208/pythonPractise/README.md

 import math
 import random
-# Variables and interactive programs
+# 2.Variables and interactive programs
 ## 2.1
 Write a program that asks your name and then greets you by your name: Examples:
 If you enter Viivi as your name, the program will greet you with Hello, Viivi!.